johnridesabike/bikewalklife/content/posts/2020/11/world-day-of-remembrance-for-road-traffic-victims.md

   caption: ''
 external_link: https://worlddayofremembrance.org
 tags:
-- World Day of Remembrance for Road Traffic Victims
 - violence
+- WDoR
 slug: ''

 ---
 This Friday, November 15, is [World Day of Remembrance for Road Traffic Victims](https://worlddayofremembrance.org/).
+From the official site:

 > The objectives of WDoR 2020 are to provide a platform for road traffic victims and their families to:
 >